tobymackenzie/theme-helper.wp/README.md

 WP Theme Helper
 ==================
-A helper for WordPress themes.
+A set of helper classes for WordPress theme development.
 Provides helpers for theme settings, rendering files, handling paths, and creating shortcodes, among other things.

 Useage
 ------
 This project consists of multiple classes that each provide a set of functionality.
 They can be used independently, or a WPThemeHelper object can be used as a manager for them.
 These are the classes

-=== SettingHelper
+### SettingHelper
 Use this object to manage WordPress theme settings, providing a simple interface to set all basic theme settings through a single interface without needing to use the various different methods needed to set them in WordPress.
 If set initially, it will also run them at the correct point in the WordPress initialization cycle.

 Example: